amoldighe/amoldighe.github.io/_posts/2017-05-23-cacti-setup-&-graph-addition.md

  * **Cacti client node addition to Cacti Dashboard :**

-Login to cacti server, to add all the clients to cacti dashboard.
+Login to cacti server, to add the clients Hostname and Host IP to cacti dashboard.

-Get the list of client machine name & IP address in a file in following format :
+Get the list of client hostname & host IP address in a file in following format :

 >  clientnode1 <space> 192.168.0.1
 >